 You can partner in empowering families with a gift that has an impact now.
-Also, you can make an ultimate gift in your will, trust or other account that becomes your personal legacy of changing the world through shelter.
+Also, you can make an ultimate gift in your will, trust or other accounts.
+This gift becomes your personal legacy of changing the world through shelter.

 Join us in partnering to extend a hand up to families and in bringing people together to build homes and strong communities.